Grasseh/grasseh.com/project/Blog/entries/03-Things_I_Want_To_Learn_In_2016.md

 ### Preface

-This post is up in the air is mostly a list of things I want to experiment with by the end of the year.
+This post is up in the air.
+It is mostly a list of things I want to experiment with by the end of the year.
 By no means do I want to become an expert in any of these langauges/domains, but I want to dive into them a litle bit.

 ### Laravel